Sunday, February 15, 2026

 Some of his organs and tissues were transplanted successfully — heart valves, aorta, liver, right kidney, right ureter, spleen, pancreas, corneas.

-Somewhere other children benefited.
+Somewhere, other children benefited.

 I occasionally reread the acknowledgement letters.